Severance Package Review

 Often the severance package is conditional upon signing a release where you give up the ability to bring any claims against your employer.
 It is important that you not sign any documents ahead of receiving advice.

 You will also want to be careful about cashing any cheques.
-If the cheque is limited to accrued vacation pay and your statutory entitlement to notice under section 63 or 64 of the Employment Standards Act (explained in the Notice Assessment Report) this should not hurt your claim to additional damages but to be safe you may want to hold onto the cheque(s) until after you have received legal advice.
+If the cheque is limited to accrued vacation pay and your statutory entitlement to notice under the Employment Standards Act, this generally should not affect a claim for additional compensation.
+However, to be safe, you may wish to wait until after receiving legal advice before depositing any payments and certainly before signing any documents.

 Can I open my file on contingency?